 The Authority has delegated to certain of its Originating Lenders the loan underwriting functions described below.
 Loans underwritten by the Originating Lenders pursuant to such delegation are referred to herein as "Delegated Loans."
 Currently approximately 90% of the single family loans being originated are Delegated Loans.
 In the case of Delegated Loans, the Authority will, subsequent to the closing of the single family mortgage loans, review the loan applications and documentation and determine compliance of the mortgage loans with the Code and, on a test basis, with the Authority's underwriting requirements and criteria.

-The Authority may require the Originating Lender to purchase or retain any single family mortgage loans which are not subject to mortgage insurance or guaranty in accordance with the requirements of the Authority, which fail to comply with the provisions of the Code, which do not conform with the Authority's sales price and income limits, which are not properly documented as required by the Authority, or which were originated based upon any misrepresentation known to the Originating Lender.
+The Authority may require the Originating Lender to purchase or retain any single family mortgage loans which are not subject to mortgage insurance or guaranty (if required) in accordance with the requirements of the Authority, which fail to comply with the provisions of the Code (if applicable), which do not conform with the Authority's sales price and income limits, which are not properly or timely documented as required by the Authority, which were originated based upon any misrepresentation known to the Originating Lender, or (in the case of Fannie Mae Mortgage Loans) which do not comply with Fannie Mae's requirements due to gross negligence or fraud.
 For loans other than Delegated Loans, applications for single family mortgage loans are submitted to the Authority for review and approval prior to loan commitment.

 The single family mortgage loans are underwritten based on income eligibility, credit and other criteria relating to the proposed mortgagor's ability to meet payments and compliance with the Code, the Act and the Authority's regulations.
 The Authority requires the applicants to provide usual and customary documentation in support of their applications.
 The Originating Lender and, in the case of loans other than Delegated Loans, the Authority's staff review the loan application, credit report, verifications of employment, bank deposits, the appraisal and other characteristics of the individual dwelling unit proposed to be financed as security for such loan.
 In the case of single family mortgage loans to be insured or guaranteed by the FHA, VA or Rural Development, the application is reviewed for compliance with the credit and property standards of the FHA, VA or Rural Development.
 FHA Plus Second Mortgage Loans are (and Homebuyer Tax Credit Plus Mortgage Loans as described above were prior to the suspension thereof) processed and underwritten in conjunction with the related FHA insured First Mortgage Loan and in accordance with applicable FHA credit and property standards.
 Single family mortgage loans to be insured by private mortgage insurance are underwritten to comply with the standards of the private mortgage insurance companies.
+Fannie Mae Mortgage Loans are required to be underwritten in accordance with Fannie Mae's requirements.